Unobtainiumrock/interpolation-comparisons/README.md

 # Misc
 A from-scratch implementation of data imputation.
 It allows for specifying method of imputation e.g. interpolation, as well as sub-methods e.g. linear interpolation in a functional manner.
-It also takes into account it data sets are too large to load into memory by using generators.
+It also takes into account it data sets are too large to load into memory by using generators and uses Numpy vectorization to optimally process each batch loaded.